Basic Approach to Corporate Governance

 Number of Eligible Directors Comments

 In recent years, there has been a shift from a “trade-off” mentality, in which social value and economic value are incompatible, to a “trade-on” mentality, in which social and especially environmental considerations are a prerequisite for economic value.
-As Nagase moves forward with corporate activities based on this “trade-on” approach, we will add ESG-related indicators to our performance-linked indicators from FY2024 in order to strengthen the linkage between our sustainability-related initiatives and executive compensation.
+As Nagase moves forward with corporate activities based on this “trade-on” approach, we added ESG-related indicators (Currently Sustainability-related indicators) to our performance-linked indicators from FY2024 in order to strengthen the linkage between our sustainability-related initiatives and executive compensation.

 ①Employee engagement